 If you are struggling with debt there are charities set up specifically to help.
 These include StepChange, Citizens Advice and National Debtline.
 There is no need to pay for debt advice and these charities can help you negotiate with your creditors and set up a realistic repayment plan.

 If you’re looking to learn more about loans, we have a broad range of useful guides:

 Compare loans with MoneySuperMarket

-Comparing loans is quick and simple with MoneySuperMarket.
+Comparing loans is fast and easy with MoneySuperMarket.
 We’ll ask you a few questions about your finances and then search our panel of lenders to find the deals you’re most likely to be accepted for.
-This won’t affect your credit score.
+This won’t impact your credit score.

 It’s a quick and easy way to compare the deals available, see where you stand and find the loan you need.

 MoneySuperMarket is a credit broker – this means we’ll show you products offered by lenders.
 We never take a fee from customers for this broking service.
 Instead, we are usually paid a fee by the lenders – though the size of that payment doesn’t affect how we show products to customers.